 Newer to the scene is the i360, a beachfront observation tower with a doughnut-like elevator that lifts tourists to a bird's-eye view over town.
 While sweeping views of Brighton won't knock anyone's socks off, the tower is a fun, modern addition to the cityscape.

 The countryside around Brighton offers less ticky-tacky and more pristine nature.
 Stretching east of Brighton is a coastline fringed with broad, rolling green "downs" (hills).
-The path through this area, known as the South Downs Way, runs for 100 miles along the chalk hills of England's south coast, and in 2010 the South Downs became the country's ninth national park.
+The path through this area, known as the South Downs Way, runs for 100 miles along the chalk hills of England's south coast, and in 2010 the South Downs became the country's 10th national park.
 The highlight of the South Downs Way, Beachy Head, has white cliffs that're often mistaken for Dover's.
 Really, it's the same chalk, just farther west along the coast.

 Along the way, walkers may stumble upon some mysterious chalk art.
 Since prehistoric times, locals have scratched away the topsoil from these hills to expose the chalk underneath.
 The Long Man of Wilmington depicts the outline of a man holding what looks like two staves, one on either side.
 At 230 feet tall, he is one of the largest representations of a human being anywhere.
 I've been told he's a sun god opening the doors of heaven, or a marker for monks on a pilgrimage trail.